backstube-gaming/ComfyWorkbench/README.md

 - Windows 10 or 11.
 - 8 GB RAM minimum (lower amounts not fully tested).

-## Try it
+## Just try it!

-If your ComfyUI output folder is becoming chaos, start with ComfyWorkbench Free.
-Point it to your folder, review with Diff Overlay, and keep only the images that matter.
+Start with the free version of ComfyWorkbench and see for yourself.